 According to Ayurveda, castor oil is heating when taken internally, but cooling when applied externally.
-Because of this, it is considered beneficial for many Pitta skin issues such as psoriasis, eczema and severe itchy, dry skin.
+Because of this, it is considered beneficial for many Pitta skin issues such as psoriasis, eczema, and severe itchy, dry skin.
 Although it is heating internally, it is also considered the best method for evacuating Pitta from the GI tract when performing a home cleanse or home panchakarma.
-This is due its powerful purgative effect that is unbeatable for clearing out the colon.
-This also makes it beneficial in constipation; however, this oil can create dependency if used long term.
+This is due to its powerful purgative effect that is unbeatable for clearing out the colon.
+This also makes it beneficial for constipation; however, this oil can create dependency if used long-term.
 Therefore castor oil should never be used internally for over 2-3 days in larger dosages, or 10 days in smaller amounts.

 Although the castor bean itself is poisonous to our systems, the oil is obtained from the seed inside and can be taken medicinally in small dosages.
 Since the oil can still cause adverse effects when taken improperly, it is strongly recommended to only use castor oil internally under the guidance of a knowledgeable holistic healthcare practitioner.
 Thankfully castor oil is considered safe and gentle when used externally and should not produce any negative side effects.